Vasiliy Lomachenko

-Vasiliy Anatolyevich Lomachenko (also spelled Vasyl Anatoliyovych Lomachenko; Василь Анатолійович Ломаченко, /uk/; born 17 February 1988) is a Ukrainian former professional boxer who competed between 2013 and 2024.
+Vasiliy Anatolyevich Lomachenko (Note: The transliteration is based on the Russian language, rather than Ukrainian.) (also spelled Vasyl Anatoliyovych Lomachenko; Василь Анатолійович Ломаченко, /uk/; born 17 February 1988) is a Ukrainian former professional boxer who competed between 2013 and 2024.
 He has held multiple world championships in three weight classes, including the World Boxing Organization (WBO) featherweight title from 2014 to 2016, the WBO super featherweight title from 2016 to 2018, the unified World Boxing Association (WBA) (Super version), World Boxing Council (WBC), WBO, and Ring magazine lightweight titles from 2018 to 2020, and the International Boxing Federation (IBF) lightweight title from 2024 to 2025.

 Lomachenko is one of the most successful amateur boxers of all time and often considered to be the greatest, possessing a record of 396 wins and 1 loss, with that loss avenged twice.
 Competing in the featherweight and lightweight divisions, he won a silver medal at the 2007 World Championships, gold at the 2008 European Championships, consecutive gold at the 2008 and 2012 Olympics, and consecutive gold at the 2009 and 2011 World Championships.

 Making his professional debut in 2013, Lomachenko tied the record with Thailand's Saensak Muangsurin for winning a world title in the fewest professional fights, becoming the World Boxing Organization (WBO) featherweight champion in his third fight.
 He is known for his exceptional hand speed, timing, accuracy, creativity, athleticism, defence and footwork.

 He has won several awards by media outlets throughout his career.
 The Ring and ESPN named him Prospect of the Year in 2013; CBS Sports named him Boxer of the Year in 2016; HBO Sports named him Boxer of the Year in 2016 and in 2017; and the Boxing Writers Association of America and The Ring named him Fighter of the Year in 2017.

-On June 5th, 2025, Lomachenko announced his retirement from professional boxing at the age of 37.
+On June 5, 2025, Lomachenko announced his retirement from professional boxing at the age of 37.